GlasslabGames/Platform/servers/README.md

 ---------------
 * A default config is stored in **"config.json"**
 * If you place **"hydra.config.json"** in the home directory of the user running the platform server process.
 The server will load and override some or all configs in the default config file.
+This is necessary as the default configuration has entries with the passwords removed.
+To get a copy of a starter hydra.config.json file, click on this link and request access: [https://docs.google.com/a/warmandfuzzylogic.com/document/d/1fRUZfri6YkMIx3Vnfe3MsapKDyUUAcZ3ktcgR5AcWRs/edit?usp=sharing](https://docs.google.com/a/warmandfuzzylogic.com/document/d/1fRUZfri6YkMIx3Vnfe3MsapKDyUUAcZ3ktcgR5AcWRs/edit?usp=sharing)